 Few dosage options with the tablets.
 Some side effects (teeth grinding, TMJ, anorgasmia) can be way worse than with other SSRIs, and those first two can get really painful.

-Lexapro is the only trueSSRI.
-All the others affect one or more other neurotransmitters to some extent, although only enough for side effects, off-label uses, or as the reason why only one SSRI works for somebody.
+If you want to be as much of a pedantic asshole about these things as I am, Lexapro is the only trueSSRI.
+All the others affect something else, usually one or more other neurotransmitters, to some extent, although only enough for side effects, off-label uses, or as the reason why only one SSRI works for somebody.
 Unfortunately its purity of serotonin action can lead to interference with dopamine and norepinephrine, and that can cause some problems.